IIT-Madras-DSAI-Department/end-semester-project-da24b033-vrishabav/report.md

 | **XGB** | 0.9676 | 243.19 | 2.08 |
 | **KNN** | 0.9559 | 0.00 | 2.97 |
 | **PCA_Anomaly** | 0.9383 | 1.05 | 0.16 |
-*Source:*

-The `XGBoost` model emerged as the single best-performing model, outperforming its tuning F1 score (0.9455). `KNN` remained a strong and exceptionally fast (0.00s train time) model. `PCA_Anomaly` was the fastest to predict (0.16s).
+The `XGBoost` model emerged as the single best-performing model, outperforming its tuning F1 score (0.9455). `KNN` remained a strong and exceptionally fast (0.00s train time) model. `PCA_Anomaly` was the fastest to predict (0.16s)

 **Final Ensemble Performance**
-The `VotingClassifier` ensemble, which averages the probabilities of these three models, achieved the highest performance:
+The `VotingClassifier` ensemble, which averages the probabilities of these three models, achieved the highest performanc:

 * **Ensemble Weighted F1 Score:** **0.9691**
 * **Ensemble Prediction Time:** 4.98s